mattvh/matt.harzewski.com/_posts/2021-06-20-mmorpg-devlog-3-chat-and-commands.markdown

 With that in place, all that's needed is a simple prefab of a text label.
 Whenever a chat packet comes in, a listener in the chat pane's MonoBehaviour instantiates the prefab, sets its parents to the Content view, and then sets the text to the string value from the network packet.
 The text's paragraph style is set to wrap horizontally and overflow vertically, so the label will expand.

-{% img right /images/posts/mmorpg-chatui-layout.png %}
+{% img center /images/posts/mmorpg-chatui-layout.png %}

 When instantiating the prefabs, they're also pushed onto a queue, with the oldest dequeued when there are more than a configurable number in the queue.
 This keeps the scrollback from growing endlessly and becoming unmanagable.